icg-gravwaves/lisa_premerger_paper/Parameter_Estimation/Config_Files/README.md

-# Configs
+# Automatically combining configuration files

-General configs for the runs are stored here, and then combined
+Static general configuration files for the runs are combined with injection/psd-specific files (all provided, e.g. [here](./injection0_priors.ini)) for each combination of signal and PSD.

 ## Generating ini files for each analysis